lowwebtech/low-web-extension/Readme.md

 - smaller injected script and styles
 - inject script and styles only when needed
-- audit the extension to limit size and processes (reflow)
+- audit the extension to limit size and processes (init, reflow...)
 - display advice/tips to reduce bandwidth for main websites
 - display time alerts
-- rewrite save-data header
+- try to block popin when mouse leaves the viewport
 - block chatbot
 - CSP
 - try to debounce/throttle events like resize/scroll...